A RELATIVELY NEW FEATURE ON THE FINANCIAL LANDSCAPE

 The fair market value of any virtual currencies received is included in gross income and taxable.
 If the mining activity reaches the level of a business, expenses related to the activity can be deducted from the value of the currencies received.
 However, this income then becomes self-employment income and subject to additional self-employment taxation.
 It’s very important to remember that the cost basis of currencies obtained through mining have a cost basis equal to the value of the income included on your tax return.
 Failure to track this will result in double taxation when the coins are sold.

 When in doubt, as always, it’s probably wise to consult a qualified tax professional.
 We’re happy to have a conversation with you if you have questions.
+From individual tax preparation to our business tax service, we can handle any and all of your tax and accounting needs.
 Fill out the form below to setup an appointment.